puppetlabs/puppet-docs/source/pe/3.0/cloudprovisioner_configuring.markdown

 ---
 layout: default
-title: "PE 3.0 » Cloud Provisioning » Installation and Configuration"
+title: "PE 3.0 » Cloud Provisioner » Installation and Configuration"
 subtitle: "Installing and Configuring Cloud Provisioning"
 ---

 There are many options and actions associated with the main cloud provisioning sub-commands, `node`, `node_vmware`, `node_aws` and `node_openstack`.
-This page provides an overview but, for all the details, check the man pages.
+This page provides an overview but, for all the details, check the man pages (`puppet man node_aws`, etc.).

 Prerequisites
 -------------